Hyra/mindthecode.com/src/posts/2014-05-25-recording-a-website-with-phantomjs-and-ffmpeg.markdown

 tags: ffmpeg, phantomjs
 publishDate: 2014-05-25
 template: post.jade
+header: camera-lens-close-up-photography-hd-wallpaper-1920x1200-9574.jpg
 ---

 When I realised you could easily generate screenshots from a site with PhantomJS I just needed to know if I could take it one step further, and record a video.

 ## The goal

 What I wanted was to record 10 seconds of video from a random website and output it as a .mp4.
 For this short demo I decided we should go with one of the fun examples on Pixi.JS as they're interesting to capture.

-Here it is, a <a href="http://www.goodboydigital.com/pixijs/examples/12-2/" target="_blank">Pixi dragon</a>
+Here it is, a <a href="http://www.goodboydigital.com/pixijs/examples/12-2/" target="\_blank">Pixi dragon</a>

 ## The ingredients